First, a challenge. Take a shot every time I mention Far Cry 3. You’ll be trashed by the time you’ve read this.

-Controls can also be pretty awkward at times to.
-For example, to change firing modes, switch to an attached grenade launcher requires the player to aim down sights.
-This can be pretty annoying if your behind a wall and you want to change something, as now you have to expose your character to do so.
+Controls can also be pretty awkward at times too.
+For example, to change firing modes or switch to an attached grenade launcher requires the player to aim down sights.
+This can be pretty annoying if you’re behind a wall and you want to change something, as now you have to expose your character to do so.
 Rainbow Six: Vegas (another game in Ubisoft’s Tom Clancy line up) got this right, by allowing the player to modify such things by holding down the reload button and using the mouse/joystick to move through a menu.

 Weapon balance is also somewhat better than other titles.
 Light machine guns aren’t so inaccurate that they can’t hit the broad side of a barn, and semi-auto sniper rifles are weaker than their bolt action counterparts (although better in emergency close quarters due to their rate of fire).
 Submachine guns still pale in comparison to assault rifles as the later can attach grenade launchers and most can still reach a magazine capacity of fifty.
 Shotguns are like always pretty worthless as most enemies die in a few rounds anyway.

 I feel that this game could have done with a weight system of some kind.
-There’s no difference in speed or fatigue between carrying a 10 kilo machine gun and a 9 kilo .50 cal sniper rifle or carrying a 2.5 kilo submachine gun and 3 kilo assault rifle.
-This could have been used to force the player to limit there loadout, similar to Ghost Recon: Advanced Warfighter 2.
+There’s no difference in speed or fatigue between carrying a 10-kilo machine gun and a 9 kilo .50 cal sniper rifle or carrying a 2.5-kilo submachine gun and a 3-kilo assault rifle.
+This could have been used to force the player to limit their loadout, similar to Ghost Recon: Advanced Warfighter 2.